lb3361/gigatron-lb/extension-crazy/rom/README.md

 The patches in file `Core/dev.asm.py` are selected when the Python variable `WITH_512K_BOARD` is set to `True`.
-Additional changes have been made to `Core/Reset.gcl` to detect the presence of the expansion board.
+Additional changes to the reset program `../progs/reset512/Reset.gcl` detect the presence of the expansion board.

 # 1. Compiling